ciandm/portfolio/portfolio-projects/photosnap.md

 ### Code snippets

 #### Responsive images
-As the design was supplied with different image sizes for each device, I had to create a responsive image component that allowed me to use all of them and let the browser determine which image to show.
+As the design was supplied with different image sizes for each device, I had to create a responsive image component that allowed me to use all of them and **let the browser determine which image to show depending on the viewport width**.

 ```javascript
 const ResponsiveImage = ({